josh-flatt/CS200/readme.md

 - JavaFX included
 - Best suited for JavaPOS
 - JavaPOS version (####)?
 - Will it work in blueJ?
+Nope! :(